 Most colleges have set times for information sessions with tours either just before or after this session.
 These times frequently overlap with lunch.
 In my experience, hungry people tend to be cranky people.
 Cranky people do not like much of what they see or hear (nor do they remember these things at all).

-This will allow time for parking, which is often at a premium on college campuses.
+Allow at least half a day per school, and plan on getting there early.
+This will allow time for parking, which is often at a premium on college campuses (especially in cities).
 It also gives you time to check out the surrounding community.
 Are there interesting things to see and do?
 Does it seem safe?
 Are there shops within walking distance?
 Is there public transportation?
-Doing this before rather than after your tour gives you the opportunity to ask specific questions about what you see.
+Doing this before rather than after your tour gives you the opportunity to ask specific questions about what you see

 Suggesting that your teenager take notes is a good idea, but I think parents should as well.
 You will notice (and hear) things that they won’t.
 I didn’t do this the first time around, thinking I would be able to remember details.
 I was wrong.
 So, my second time around, I picked up a notebook that fit in my purse and took notes at each information session.
 Though my kids rolled their eyes at the time, they were quick to ask for my “Handy Dandy Notebook” to review details, such as which college paid all expenses for study abroad and what tips the admission counselor gave for writing the college essay at Favorite U. Since many of our tours were part of a vacation, I usually had my camera as well.
 These photos were also a good way to jog our memories.